Zilliqa/Zillion/README.md

 3. Choose one of the method to connect to your operator wallet
 4. Switch the network of your choice
 5. Enter the respective proxy contract address; the node statistics should then be generated
+6. Execute any ssn operator action; click on "Refresh" button

 ## Available Scripts